-The algorithm can be halted by detecting convergence (or trying to detect convergence given that there is no 100 percent surefire way to do this).
-One option to is to detect when the average of the membership weights (across all $N \times K$ weights) is changing by less than some amount (e.g., by $10^{-6}$ ) from one iteration to the next.
-Another option would be to halt when the value of the log-likelihood appears not to be changing in a significant manner from one iteration to the next.
+The algorithm can be halted by detecting convergence (or at least trying to detect convergence given that there is no 100 percent guaranteed robust way to do this).
+One practical convergence detection method is to halt when the average of the membership weights (across all $N \times K$ weights) is changing by less than some amount (e.g., by 10^{-6}) from one iteration to the next.
+Another option would be to halt when the value of the log-likelihood appears not to be changing in a significant manner from one iteration to the next (but defining "significant" can be tricky).
 Note that the log-likelihood (under the IID assumption) is defined as follows: